 Olneyville was once the favored lunch spot of workers employed by local jewelry manufacturers.
 Now, nearly 70 years later, “the System” has become a multigenerational family spot, the late night haunt of college students, and the first stop from the airport for returning natives.

 Olneyville wasn’t the first.
 The Original New York System shop in the Smith Hill neighborhood dates to 1927, and many believe it served the first hot wiener in Providence.
 Sparky’s Coney Island System of East Providence claims to have been founded in 1915.
 Sparky’s, though, has closed.

 Other vendors include Baba’s in Providence, E.P.
 Wiener in East Providence and Wien-O-Rama in Cranston.

 Purists prefer New York System wieners with natural casings that link them together in a rope.
 Cooks have to cut them apart before serving them.
 Another variety of the hot wiener — the skinless — has no casing at all

 Casing or no casing, the New York System wiener always comes in a steamed bun made by the Homestead Baking Co. in East Providence.
-They have a slightly sweeter flavor than most hot dog buns, and have only four ingredients: sugar, yeast, water and flour strong enough to withstand heavy steaming.
+They have a slightly sweeter flavor than most hot dog buns.
+They also have only four ingredients: sugar, yeast, water and flour strong enough to withstand heavy steaming.

 As for the coffee milk, food historians say it’s the product of thrifty diner owners.
-During the Great Depression, they strained water and sugar through used coffee grounds and mixed it with milk.
-It is now the official state beverage of Rhode Island.
+During the Great Depression, they strained water and sugar through used coffee grounds and then mixed it with milk.
+Rhode Island made it the official state beverage.